 Actions by the Consumer Financial Protection Bureau (CFPB) have departed from longstanding prior interpretations of the Real Estate Settlement Procedures Act (RESPA), calling into question whether and under what circumstances real estate professionals can receive money for marketing other settlement services and service providers.
 This has led to much confusion in the industry and numerous lawsuits.

 NAR believes that real estate professionals and brokers should be able to be compensated for services performed and marketing done.
-NAR supports better guidance from the CFPB and specifically rejects the contention that the marketing of settlement services is a mere referral.
+NAR supports improved guidance from the CFPB and specifically rejects the contention that the marketing of settlement services is a mere referral.

 NAR continues to work with the CFPB and industry partners to ensure that appropriate guidance is provided in the absence of clear direction from the agency.
 NAR recently published a list of Do’s and Don’ts for real estate professionals when engaging in co-marketing activities via social media and other web-based marketing tools.
 The educational piece is intended to help real estate professionals comply with RESPA when co-marketing.
 NAR will also work with Congress to ensure that any future legislative changes improve RESPA without imposing undue burdens on NAR members.